 This section should be used to explain attributes of the proposed acquisition that are relevant to the goals of SALC.
-Refer to pages 29 - 31 of the Guidelines for additional information.
+Refer to pages -31-33 of the Guidelines for additional information.
 This section should not exceed six (6) pages.
 Please answer the following questions, maintaining the format below.

-- 1. Describe how the proposed project will support long term, economically viable, commercial agricultural production, including whether the property has adequate water availability and water quality for agricultural purposes.
-For projects where the easement is to conserve tribal cultural resources, describe how the project supports sustainable management of cultural resources of historical importance to the tribe. - 2.
+- Describe how the proposed project will support long term, economically viable, commercial agricultural production, including whether the property has adequate water availability and water quality for agricultural purposes.
+For projects where the easement is to conserve tribal cultural resources, describe how the project supports sustainable management of cultural resources of historical importance to the tribe. - a.
+Describe current agricultural uses. - b.
+If not currently in agricultural use, provide a plan (including timeline) for how agricultural uses will be implemented and sustained on the property, and describe what parts of the plan the landowner has implemented. - 2.
 Describe how the project will support infill and compact development and is likely to be converted to non-agricultural uses in the near future. - 3.
 Describe how the project meets one or more of the following program goals: - a. contributes to carbon neutrality - b. supports sustainable land management - c. supports coordinated land use planning - d. builds climate resilience - e. reduces risk from extreme climate events - f. contributes to the State's effort to combat climate change - g. safeguards the State's economic sustainability and food security - h. protects biodiversity - 4.
 Describe how the acquisition will advance equity and opportunity in one or more of the following ways: - a.
-Provides meaningful benefits to a priority population as identified using California Air Resources Board's Priority Population Benefits Table for Land Conservation. - b.
+Provides meaningful benefits to a priority population as identified using California Air Resources Board's Priority Population Benefits Table for Land Conservation.

+- b.
 Is led by or supports California Native American tribe's ownership of, co-management of, and access to natural lands and Indigenous cultural resources on the property. - c.
 Provides secure land tenure for farming or ranching on the property to a beginning or veteran farmer or rancher, or a farmer or rancher who lives in a priority population. - 5.
 Describe how the acquisition provides co-benefits beyond the program goals, including environmental, economic, public health, or other co-benefits. - 6.
 If the proposal is for fee title acquisition, how will the property be utilized for agricultural use?
 Do you plan to lease or sell the property and in what time frame will that occur?